 We walked up the jetty and began the walk around the boardwalk, we were dodging the territorial Arctic Terns who protect their nests with vigour, and will attack or peck intruders threatening their young.

 Many Black-headed Gull nests were cleverly created along the wall of the boardwalk allowing for amazing photo opportunities.
 As the parents disappeared for food, some chicks were left exposed.
 They hatch with a fluffy down and have a mottled pattern of brown spots all over their body.
-They are able to stand within a day, but usually stay in the nest for a week so this chick must’ve been pretty new to this world.
+They are able to stand within a day but usually stay in the nest for a week so this chick must’ve been pretty new to this world.

 On the left, amongst the vegetation, was the perfect spot to watch the Puffins popping into their burrows with the latest mouthful of fish for their pufflings.
-It was adorable to see their faces appear from their underground nests, jump out and pad their feet around before their spread their wings to take flight for the next forage.
+It was adorable to see their faces appear from their underground nests, jump out and pad their feet around before they spread their wings to take flight for the next forage.
 Best to duck your head as I nearly had a close encounter with one clumsy ‘clown of the sea’.

 Inner Farne Island Lighthouse